usnistgov/FIPS201/_FIPS201/authentication.md

 Zone 2F
 : Name

-In addition, any available tamper-proofing features described in [Section 4.1.2](frontend.md#s-4-1-2) SHOULD be used in visual inspection to provide additional assurance that the PIV Card is genuine and unaltered.
+In addition, any available security features described in [Section 4.1.2](frontend.md#s-4-1-2) SHOULD be checked in visual inspection to provide additional assurance that the PIV Card is genuine and unaltered.

-The PIV Card MAY also bear optional components, some of which are:
+The PIV Card may also have several optional components on the front (see [Section 4.1.4.3](#s-4-1-4-3)) that support visual identification and authentication, if present:

+Zone 3F
+: Signature

 Zone 8F
 : Employee Affiliation